 We depend on third-party collaborators for the co-development and co-commercialization of certain of our product candidates and we face significant competition to the extent we elect to collaborate with others.
 Our potential future collaborators include large and mid-size pharmaceutical companies, regional and national pharmaceutical companies and biotechnology companies.
 In addition, there have been a significant number of recent business combinations among large pharmaceutical companies that have resulted in a reduced number of potential future collaborators.
 In April 2018, we commenced a collaboration with Takeda to discover, develop and commercialize nucleic acid therapies, or oligonucleotides, for disorders of the CNS.
 The collaboration provides Takeda with the option to globally co-develop and commercialize programs targeting HD, ALS, FTD, and SCA3, which we will have the right to cocommercialize in the United States.
 In addition, Takeda will have the right to exclusively license multiple preclinical programs for CNS disorders, including Alzheimer's disease ("AD") and Parkinson's disease ("PD").
 In May 2016, we entered into a collaboration with Pfizer focused on the advancement of genetically defined targets for the treatment of metabolic diseases, bringing together PRISM, our proprietary discovery and drug development platform, across antisense and single-stranded RNAi modalities, along with GalNAc and Pfizer's hepatic targeting technology for delivery to the liver.
-Under the terms of the agreement, Pfizer has selected five targets, including Apolipoprotein C-III (APOC3), which is the maximum number of targets that Pfizer may select under the terms of the agreement.
-We will advance five targets from discovery through the selection of clinical candidates, at which point Pfizer may elect to exclusively license the programs and undertake further development and potential commercialization.
+Under the terms of the agreement, we are advancing targets from discovery through the selection of clinical candidates, at which point Pfizer may elect to exclusively license programs and undertake further development and potential commercialization.
 Collaborations are complex and time-consuming to negotiate and document.
 We may not be able to negotiate collaborations on a timely basis, on acceptable terms, or at all.
 We may also be restricted under existing license or collaboration agreements from entering into agreements on certain terms with other potential collaborators.
 If we are unable to enter into collaborations with respect to a product candidate, we may have to curtail the development of such product candidate, reduce or delay its development program or one or more of our other development programs, delay its potential commercialization or reduce the scope of any sales or marketing activities, or increase our expenditures and undertake development or commercialization activities at our own expense.
 If we elect to increase our expenditures to fund development or commercialization activities on our own, we may need to obtain additional capital, which may not be available to us on acceptable terms or at all.
 If we do not have sufficient funds, we may not be able to further develop our product candidates or bring them to market and generate product revenue.